 Where can I find more information?

-The Student Handbook has information about just about everything you need!
-If you can’t find it there, feel free to come by the Office of Student Life in Latimer or call us at 423.775.7209.
+Our Bryan Community Standards provides more information about life at Bryan.
+If you can’t find what you're looking for there, feel free to come by the Office of Student Life in Latimer or call us at 423.775.7209.